 - Be specific – include only key points and topics,

-- Critical success relates to the strength and weakness of the cause,
+- Critical success relates to the strength and weaknesses of the cause,

 - Always aim at the state of strength and weakness in competitive terms,